-- Member ID Card: Note that changes do occur, and the card alone does not guarantee member eligibility. - Provider Web Portal: Great Plains Medicare Advantage web portal allows providers to verify eligibility online 24/7 at https://planprovportal.align-360.com/ez-net60GPA/login.aspx or - Please call the Member Services Department at 1-844-637-4760 (TTY 711).
+- 1. Member ID Card: Note that changes do occur and the card alone does not guarantee member eligibility. - Verify eligibility online using our eHealthsuite provider portal at https://ehsprd-shp300hs.healthsuiteadvantage.com/ - 3.
+Call the Customer Service Department at (844) 637-4760

 Please note membership data is subject to change.
-The Centers for Medicare and Medicaid Services (CMS) may retroactively terminate members for various reasons and recoup payments it made to the plan.
-When this occurs, Great Plains Medicare Advantage claims recovery unit Great Plains Medicare Advantage (HMO I-SNP) will request a refund from the provider for any services furnished when the member was ineligible.
-The provider must then contact CMS Eligibility to determine the member's actual benefit coverage for the date of service in question.
-Typically, the beneficiary is disenrolled to Medicare fee-for-service.
-If the Medicare timely filing period has passed, Federal law gives providers an extra six months after the plan's recoupment to file a claim.
+CMS may retroactively terminate members for various reasons and recoup payments it made to the plan.
+When this occurs, the Plan's claims recovery unit will request a refund from the provider for any services furnished when the member was ineligible.
+The provider must then contact

+CMS Eligibility to determine the member's actual benefit coverage for the date of service in question and resubmit the claims to the CMS if appropriate.
+Typically, the beneficiary is disenrolled from the Great Plains Medicare Advantage plan and enrolled in Traditional Medicare fee-for-service.
+If the Medicare timely filing period for claims submission has passed, Federal law gives providers an extra six months after the plan's recoupment to file a claim.